WHAT YOU WILL LEARN

 You will have learnt how to find your own work and make contacts within the industry throughout the year.
 After you graduate, you will still have full access to the Delamar Agency and all the supportive aftercare we can offer.

 Whilst some of our gradates will go straight into work in television, film or fashion as a make-up artist, the majority will continue to do work experience and work their way up.
 You will have an option of developing your skills further with either a second Advanced Module (Prosthetics, Fashion or Hair) or the Advanced Combined Studies (including Advanced Casualty and Character, and the four week Advanced Fashion ).
 This module is packed with creative project work, advanced skills and techniques, and masterclasses by well-regarded visiting experts from the industry.
 These courses are stand alone courses so discounts will be available to students who have already attended full-time courses at Delamar.
 Once you are a Delamar graduate we want you to be as well trained as possible.

 WHERE YOU WILL LEARN IT

-In our spacious classrooms, you'll have your own personal workstation - including professional lighting and equipment.
+In our spacious classrooms, you will normally have your own personal workstation - including professional lighting and equipment.
 We also have a large ground floor prosthetics workshop.
 Ealing Studios is home to a number of other companies that form a real media community, with visual effects, production, editing, outside broadcast, and record companies all represented.
-There is also a Film School, which offers a first step in studio experience for our own students when they work on graduate films.
+There is also the Met Film School, which offers a first step in studio experience for our own students when they work on graduate films.